Head's up, there might be affiliate links ahead!

 These protein cookies are nothing short of delish, but I want to set expectations.
 They’re a soft cookie, almost like a biscuit.
 This makes them ideal as a breakfast food – especially with a little salted peanut butter on top, or better yet, sandwiching a generous portion of Halo Ice Cream 🙂

-Simple #protein cookie recipe.
+A simple #protein cookie recipe.
 No added sugar and low(ish) carbs.
-Just enough to make them taste like a cookie 🙂 Click To Tweet
+Just enough to make them taste like a cookie 🙂Click To Tweet

 Just try not to eat them all in one day.